-When are Standpipes Required?
+When are Standpipes Required for Fire Protection?

 The requirements for the installation of standpipe systems comes from locally adopted building and fire codes.
 The International Code Council (ICC) confirms that all 50 states, the District of Columbia, Guam, Northern Mariana Islands, New York City, the US Virgin Islands, and Puerto Rico have adopted the International Building Code (IBC) for use in new construction.
 The International Fire Code (IFC) is adopted in 41 states and NFPA 1 – Fire Code in 20 states.
 The installation requirements for those standpipes can be found in NFPA – 14 Standard for the Installation of Standpipes and Hose Systems.